 Don Rogall is an integral part of Berlin’s music scene, with a career spanning three decades.
-He has played over 1,500 DJsets throughout 18 countries and roughly 200 venues, and touring with various projects and bands.
+Without a doubt, he became the most eclectic DJ of the city.
+From the deepest vintage roots of DJ culture to a new and pioneering approach – Don went on a journey and never stopped learning.
+He has played far over 1,500 DJ-sets throughout 18 countries and more than 200 venues and has been touring with various projects and bands.

 3 albums with the band Micatone, several releases with the breakbeat Duo Atomhockey, 2 albums with his award-winning band Nylon (with german lyrics), and one-off collaborations like the first release of Eva Be, a few tracks with NY/African singer Wunmi , an exclusive production with the Allenko Brotherhood Ensemble with Tony Allen (Fela Kuti) and many more productions.